gokulm/BoltOn/docs/cli.md

 WebAPI
 ------
-To create a .NET Core WebAPI project with BoltOn package bolted:
+To create a .NET Core WebAPI project with BoltOn package added:

     dotnet new bowebapi -n <project_name>